Skip to main content

 How long does it take to configure the signals?

-The Creation phase (initial configuration) takes 1 to 2 weeks.
+The creation phase takes one to two weeks.
 It includes an audit of your offering, selection of the relevant signals from the 108 available, and setup of the 222 configurations.
-The first signals are delivered as soon as this phase is complete.
+The first signals are delivered as soon as that phase is done.

 Is the collected data GDPR-compliant?

 Yes.
-Rodz only collects data from public sources (registries, press releases, job postings, professional profiles).
-Deep Search enrichment uses exclusively professional contact details.
-The right to object is systematically offered in every outreach.
+Rodz only collects data from public sources: registries, press releases, job postings, professional profiles.
+Each of those publication events is, by construction, the legitimate interest that justifies the outreach.
+Deep Search enrichment uses professional contact details only.
+The right to object is offered in every outreach.

 What happens if a signal is false or outdated?

-Multi-source cross-referencing mechanisms significantly reduce false positives.
-A signal detected on a single source is verified against others before delivery.
-The Balance model’s recency coefficient automatically downgrades signals that age past the threshold.
+Multi-source cross-referencing reduces false positives considerably.
+A signal detected on a single source gets verified against others before delivery.
+The Balance model’s recency coefficient automatically downgrades signals that age past the 48-hour threshold, so stale data doesn’t reach the sales rep as if it were fresh.

 Share: